robinrendle/robinrendle.com/src/pages/notes/blunder.md

 Like today; I shipped a new design for the homepage and updated the colors of the site, played an embarrassing amount of _Ghost of Tsushima_ and _Psychonauts 2_—stopping only to pace around the apartment thinking of new ideas for writing projects—and now I’m putting the finishing touches to the CSS-Tricks newsletter.

 I wish the structure of my days could be more like this though; more haphazard, more jumping from thing to thing with reckless abandon.
 There’s a punch-in-the-gut feeling I get when my days have too much structure to them.
 I require that feeling of jumping around whenever I want to, and I think it’s what gives me the energy to be a functional person.
-That jumpiness feeds back into my work and makes everything so much lighter and energetic.
+That jumpiness feeds back into my work and makes everything so much lighter and energetic, too.

 How do I push my working life further in this direction then?
 How do I make my life...messier?